The problem with the good food versus bad food mentality, and how you can switch this dialogue up.

 The result?
 You’re left feeling overly full, guilty, stressed, and confused.
-“Why did I eat so much, I didn’t need that!
+“Why did I eat so much, I didn’t need all that food!
 I’m never having pizza again.”

 3. Irrational Guilt

 Lastly, maybe you don’t lose control.
 Maybe you don’t rationalize with yourself.
-Instead, maybe you have what you would describe as a normal amount of pizza.
+Instead, maybe you have what you would describe as a normal amount of pizza for your unique needs.

 But still, after the fact, you’re riddled with guilt.
 You still feel as though you made a terrible mistake and that you’re never going to reach your health and wellness goals.

-It’s important to understand the distinction between morality with food, having a health condition where certain foods need to be managed, and also understanding food and how it impacts your physical body.
-Yes, there are foods that are more nutrient-dense that we should consume on a regular basis to support our long-term health, and also make room in our diet for foods that may not be as nutrient-dense, but we really enjoy them anyways.
+We need to mend the relationship with the food item.
+Yes, there are foods that are more nutrient-dense that we should consume on a regular basis to support our long-term health, but there are also foods that may not be as nutrient-dense, but we really enjoy them anyways.
 And that’s okay.

 How to Remove the Good Food Versus Bad Food Mentality

-So how do we prevent these scenarios from taking place?
+So, how do we prevent these scenarios from taking place?
 How do we mend the relationship with these food items?
-We remove morality from food, support our mindset around positive vs. negative thinking with food, and implement key tools that will remove the good vs. bad food mentality.
+We remove morality from food and implement key tools that will remove the good versus bad food mentality.

 Instead of viewing food as good or bad, right or wrong, we view food as simply food.
 Food is nourishment, enjoyment, or a combination of both.
 Morality has no place in our food decisions.